Georgians in Turkey: Chveneburi

-Chveneburi (ჩვენებური, çveneburi), meaning "of us" in Georgian, is an endonym of Georgian-descended Muslim immigrants who had settled in non-Georgian majority regions of Turkey, thus, "of us" signifies a triple distinction from Christian Georgians, Muslim Turks, and autochthonous Muslim Georgians from Artvin.
+Chveneburi (ჩვენებური, çveneburi), meaning "of us" in Georgian, is an endonym used by Georgian-descended Muslim immigrants who settled in regions of Turkey where Georgians did not constitute a majority.
+The term "of us" thus signifies a threefold distinction from Christian Georgians, Muslim Turks, and indigenous Muslim Georgians from Artvin.
 As with most Turkish citizens, most Chveneburi subscribe to the Hanafi madh'hab of Sunni Islam.

-Chveneburi Georgians had arrived in Turkey in three waves of migration due to pogroms by the Russian Empire, in what is now called the Circassian genocide.
-The first wave was during and after the 1828-1829 Russo-Turkish War, when the Sublime Porte consigned its sovereignty over several parts of Georgia to the Russian Empire.
+Chveneburi Georgians arrived in Turkey in three waves of migration, largely as a result of pogroms and other pressures associated with the Russian Empire.
+The first wave occurred during and after the 1828–1829 Russo-Turkish War, when the Sublime Porte ceded sovereignty over several parts of Georgia to the Russian Empire.

-Minor waves of immigration followed until the end of the 1877-1878 Russo-Turkish War, when the Ottoman Empire allowed Chveneburis to immigrate.
-This wave of immigration involved at least 25,000 people from historic Georgian regions that had considerable Muslim populations, such as Batumi and Kars.
+Smaller waves of immigration followed until the end of the 1877–1878 Russo-Turkish War, after which the Ottoman Empire allowed Chveneburis to immigrate.
+This wave of immigration involved at least 80,000 people from historic Georgian regions with considerable Muslim populations, such as Batumi, Kobuleti, Artvin, Shavsheti, Nigali, and Ardahan.

-The last sizable wave of immigration was in 1921, when Turkey finally gave up its claims on Adjara in the Treaty of Kars with the Soviet republics.
-This last wave also involved Turkish-speaking Muslims from Upper Adjara.
-Adjarians were also known by their places of origin, such as Batumlular for people from Batumi or Çürüksulular for people from Kobuleti.
+The last sizable wave of immigration took place in 1921, following the Soviet occupation of the Democratic Republic of Georgia, when Turkey finally relinquished its claims to Adjara under the Treaty of Kars with the Soviet republics.
+Subsequently, many Muslims from Upper Adjara migrated to Turkey.
+Adjarians were also known by their places of origin, such as Batumlular for people from Batumi and Çürüksulular for people from Kobuleti.